Beni-prog/booktracker/README.md

 ## Development server

-Go to main/resources/angular8-springboot-client and run `ng serve` for a dev server.
+Go to main/resources/angular8-springboot-client and run `npm install` for generatinf node_modules package and then `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding